 There are certification exams for which you need to prepare.
 This helps set down a firm foundation in your journey as a Pharmacy Technician.
 Certifications are the first steps towards getting a license and, with a license in hand, your career options are practically limitless.

 There are options, such as Lead Technician or Pharmacy Affairs Manager, which offer excellent pay and great growth opportunities.
-Now that we are all set, let me throw in a nice PTCB exam prep guide to help you start your journey.
+Now that we are all set, let me throw in a nice PTCB exam prep guide and ptcb free practice test to help you start your journey.

 I am sure you will appreciate it years from now.
 Until then, keep going!